kaunik-chakraborty/phi3-onnx-quantization-inference/README.md

-# Phi-3.5 Mini Instruct ONNX Quantization and Inference
+# Multi-Model ONNX Quantization and Inference

-This repository contains two Python scripts to demonstrate how to quantize the Microsoft Phi-3.5 Mini Instruct model using ONNX Runtime and Optimum, and then run interactive inference with the quantized model.
+This repository contains Python scripts to demonstrate how to quantize various ONNX models using ONNX Runtime and Optimum, and then run interactive inference with the quantized models.
+The project is designed to be multi-model capable, not just for Phi-3.

 ## Requirements